-- 5. Select the Turn E-mail Notification On check box. - In the Primary E-mail Address field, enter the email address you want to send alerts and logs to. - In the Your Outgoing Mail Server field, enter the name of your ISP outgoing (SMTP) mail server (such as mail.myISP.com).

-You might be able to find this information in the configuration window of your email program.
-If you leave this field blank, log and alert messages are not sent.

-8. In the Outgoing Mail Server Port Number section, select the Auto Detection port number or the Specific Port Number radio button:

-You might be able to find this information in the configuration window of your email program.
-If you leave this field blank, log and alert messages are not sent.
+- 5. Select the Turn E-mail Notification On check box. - 6.
+In the Send to This E-mail Address field, enter the email address you want to send alerts and logs to. - In the Your Outgoing Mail Server field, enter the name of your ISP outgoing (SMTP) mail server (such as mail.myISP.com). - You might be able to find this information in the configuration window of your email program.
+If you leave this field blank, log and alert messages are not sent. - 8.
+In the Outgoing Mail Server Port Number section, select the Auto Detection port number or the Specific Port Number radio button: - You might be able to find this information in the configuration window of your email program.
+If you leave this field blank, log and alert messages are not sent. - 9.
+If your outgoing email server requires authentication, select the My Mail Server requires authentication check box, and do the following: